 - Internship postings should meet the NACE definition and criteria for internships.
 (See “A Position Statement on U.S. Internships: A Definition and Criteria to Assess Opportunities and Determine the Implications for Compensation.”)

 - Job postings must be actual, current openings for internships, cooperative education assignments, and/or traditional, W-2 or 1099 full-or part-time employees.

 - Your job postings or e-mails must contain sufficient detail to convey clearly to the user the nature and basic requirements of the job opportunity.

-- UWG Career Services will review the employer’s website and each job description (whether a job listing or for an on-campus interview) for appropriateness.
-Opportunities suitable for other majors will be shared with the relevant career services office on campus and the employer will be referred to the appropriate contact.
+- The Office of Career and Graduate School Connections will review the employer’s website and each job description (whether a job listing or for an on-campus interview) for appropriateness.
+Opportunities suitable for other majors will be shared with the relevant Office of Career and Graduate School Connections office on campus and the employer will be referred to the appropriate contact.

 - Co-op and intern employers should clearly specify the nature of any housing or relocation assistance in any interview information, posted job listings, and company profile.
 It is not appropriate to expect a student to relocate out of state without financial assistance or assistance locating appropriate, safe, affordable housing.
 ECS and ECIP reserve the right to insert alerts in any posted information for those employers that do not provide assistance to ensure that students are able to make informed decisions.

 - Your job postings or e-mail communications may not contain anything that is sexually explicit, obscene, libelous, defamatory, threatening, harassing, abusive, or hateful; or anything that is embarrassing or offensive to another person or entity.